Want to fall in love with Oaxaca as much as I did?

 Cerro del Fortin also has a famous concert venue called Auditorio Gualaguetza (Google Maps), the location of the Oaxacan annual folk dance festival that takes place in July.

-Where to stay in Oaxaca
+Where to Stay in Oaxaca

 Make sure you stay in the Central Historic District or the neighborhoods of Xochimilco or Jalatlaco.
 These are the safest and most convenient places in the city.
 I particularly liked the area near Jardin Conzatti (Google Maps)–safe, quiet, and beautiful.

-Budget Hotels and Hostels
+Budget Hotels and Hostels in Oaxaca

-NaNa Vida Hotel Oaxaca – (Booking.com | Agoda) This hotel is in a great location and has a 9.5 rating on Booking.com with over 500 reviews.
+If you want something fancier than a simple budget guesthouse, a friend stayed at NaNa Vida Hotel Oaxaca – (Booking.com | Agoda) and she loved it.
+It’s in a great location and has a 9.5 rating on Booking.com with over 900 reviews.

-Luxury Hotels
+Luxury Hotels in Oaxaca

 Casa Antonieta – (Booking.com | Agoda) This hotel has a 9.5 rating with over 200 reviews.
 Elegant, stylish, and just 2 blocks from the Zocalo.

-Where to eat in Oaxaca
+Where to Eat in Oaxaca

-- Boulenc – (Google Maps) Excellent pastries and coffee; there’s pizza and burgers as well; very popular
+- Boulenc (Google Maps) – Excellent pastries and coffee; there’s pizza and burgers as well; very popular

-For those on a budget
+For those on a budget (Under MXN$100)

 - Comedor La Villa Alta (Google Maps) If you’re on a budget, go here!
 They have set lunch and breakfast menus for MXN$50

-Tasty food at a reasonable price (MXN$100 – $150)
+Tasty food at a reasonable price (MXN$100 – $200)

 - La Olla – (Google Maps) You can’t miss this restaurant as the exterior is bright pink; I had some very good mole roja here at a reasonable price